"Exercise not only changes your body, it changes your mind, your attitude, and your mood."

 1. Be aware of your motivation and incentives

 Yes, one part of me wants to look good, but a bigger part of me just wants to feel fit and comfortable in my skin.
 I know that feeling comfortable in your skin is not / should not be dependant on your body weight and proportions, but I believe we all have our own comfortable feeling of our body, that just feels right.
-That makes you feel conquer the world.
+That makes you feel like conquering the world.
 That brings you more into the present moment (rather than following your thoughts about your body).
-It is important for me to highlight that this is not a particular number or form, as society often suggests - however you weight or look like, as long as you feel loved in your body, this is how your body can best serve you.
+It is important for me to highlight that this is not about a particular number or shape, as society often suggests - however you weight or look like, as long as you feel loved in your body, this is how your body can best serve you.

 I know that my motivation to look good (e.g. in that dress, for Instagram pictures) has never made me move from my couch to finally take a run.
-While this may be an incentive for some, for a healthy and sustainable approach, we can also find a motivation that is independent from other`s reactions and feedback.
-What is most important is how you feel (independent of others) and what matters to you.
+While this may be an incentive for some, for a healthy and sustainable approach, we can also find a motivation that is independent from others` reactions and feedback.
+What is most important is how you feel (independent from others) and what matters to you.
 Ultimately, my belief that our body wants to be moved and taken care of, that exercise can strengthen our body to live life, that movement can shift our mind and energy, called on my responsibility to start.

 2. Set the right parameters so your workout routine becomes your habit and an act of self-love